gutierrezps/PIC18F2550_Libraries/README.md

 ### Configuration file

-Unless stated in the example's README, the file `config.h` contains the configuration bits for all the examples in this repository, and must be included in your project.
+Unless stated in the example's README, the file `config.h` contains the configuration bits for all the Libraries in this repository, and must be included in your project.

 ## Resources